Telegram

 3. All business owners, entrepreneurs, and freelancers must file a Corporate Tax report and pay the tax after each reporting period.

-Otherwise — yes, you’ve guessed it right — the fine will be AED 500 for every month of delay.
+Otherwise — yes, you’ve guessed it right — the fine will be from AED 500 for every month of delay.

 You'll pay 9% tax on income above AED 375,000.
 Income below this amount isn't taxed, but you still need to file a report to confirm your zero tax status.